Management consultancy

 Getting experience

-Entry is likely to be a highly competitive process so relevant work experience will be beneficial.
-You can apply for Insight or Spring weeks during your first year and summer internships between penultimate and final year of your degree.
+Entry into management consultancy is highly competitive, so relevant work experience is beneficial.
+You can apply for Insight or Spring weeks during your first year and summer internships between your penultimate and final years.

 Online internships

-Forage is an online platform providing free access to virtual experience programmes with world leading companies.
-The virtual experience programmes let you sample ‘life-like’ tasks that provide a better understanding of what it’s like to be a junior employee at that company.
-They take five or six hours to complete and are self paced.
+Forage is an online platform offering free access to virtual experience programs with world-leading companies.
+These programs allow you to sample ‘life-like’ tasks, giving you a better understanding of what it’s like to be a junior employee at that company.
+They take five or six hours to complete and are self-paced.

 Forage